 Plain English Breakdown

-The bill text does not specify exact penalties, only that failure to comply subjects TNC drivers to provisions in R.S.
+The official source material does not specify the exact penalties for non-compliance, only that TNC drivers will be subject to provisions of R.S.
 32:863.1.

 What This Bill Does

-- Requires transportation network company (TNC) drivers to carry written or digital proof of insurance at all times while using a vehicle for TNC services.
+- Requires transportation network company (TNC) drivers to have written or digital proof of insurance coverage with them while they are logged onto the TNC's digital network or on a prearranged ride.

 Who It Names or Affects